Sahyun's Home Page

 13. If S Wisconsin is taken south for approximately 200 paces (1000 ft.), a great view of downtown Whitewater can be seen from across Cravath lake.

-IMG_8293.jpeg Return back to the Ascent and Bloom sculpture.
+downtown Whitewater at sunset with clouds Return back to the Ascent and Bloom sculpture.

 14. Cross S Wisconsin and E Milwaukee at the crosswalks, go north west to cross E Main to see "Ascent and Bloom" (2) by Richard Taylor.
 (2017)